 Photography can be difficult close to Middle Falls because of the relentless vapor cloud.
-Either be patient and wait for a rare clearing (wind changing direction for example) or take a drying cloth to wipe your lens / filter.
+Either be patient and wait for a rare clearing (wind changing direction for example) or take a drying cloth to wipe your lens and filter.

 3. Letchworth Upper Falls

 Letchworth Upper Falls curves like a narrow horseshoe and is framed by its outstanding man made feature – a steel arched railroad bridge.

 Parking at the bridge will mean you have to take steps down to see the waterfall but the elevated steps also offer excellent elevated views into Upper Falls.

-Remember to freeze the train in motion you’ll need a fast shutter speed – which is the opposite of what you will have been doing with a slow shutter to capture silky waterfalls!
+Remember to freeze the train in motion, you’ll need a fast shutter speed which is the opposite of what you will have been doing with a slow shutter to capture silky waterfalls!

 Best Photography Locations In Letchworth State Park

-If you plan to shoot a sunrise, ignore the waterfalls and instead set up between Great Bend Overlook at Archery Field Overlook.
+If you plan to shoot a sunrise, ignore the waterfalls and instead set up between Great Bend Overlook near Archery Field Overlook.

 The sun will rise directly behind the island and if you’re extra lucky, there will be mist and clouds down in the horseshoe shaped gorge creating a mesmerizing scene.